-Elevated decks and porches can bring a fantastic outdoor living style to your home.
+Elevated decks and porches can bring your home a fantastic outdoor living style.
 If you need proof, just feast your eyes on this stunning elevated deck and porch combo.

-However, along with that one-of-a-kind style, two-story decks also bring questions like: are elevated decks safe — and what can I do with one?
-As one of the premier luxury outdoor living companies, we’ve installed more second story decks than anyone — we‘re the perfect resource to answer your questions.
+However, along with that one-of-a-kind style, two-story decks also bring questions like are elevated decks safe. — and what can I do with one?
+As a premier luxury outdoor living company, we've installed many, many second-story decks, so we'll use our experience as a resource to answer your questions.

-First of all, let us put your mind at ease: elevated and two-story decks are perfectly safe.
-Learn about all of the options and styles that are only possible with a custom above ground deck!
+First, let us put your mind at ease: elevated and two-story decks are perfectly safe.
+Learn about all the options and styles only possible with a custom above-ground deck!

 Elevated Deck Styles and Uses